0xpatatedouce/scriptcitrea/README.md

 sudo systemctl start nginx
 ```

-You verify the status of the service
+You can verify the status of the service
 ```
 sudo systemctl status nginx
 ```

-try this curl command to see if the rpc work you have an outup like this
+You can try this curl command to see if the rpc work, you should have a result like this
 ```
-curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"citrea_syncStatus","params":[], "id":78}' http://167.86.111.173:80
+Curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"citrea_syncStatus","params":[], "id":78}' http://167.86.111.173:80
 ```

 ![Capture d’écran 2024-07-02 233535](https://github.com/0xpatatedouce/scriptcitrea/assets/123324096/9487e4af-227c-436c-9368-22fe42c514ce)